 If you searched my house, you would find five or six partially used journals, and frayed, torn-out pages of journals shoved into other journals.

 Pathetic, huh?
-But when you live with mental illness, there are always difficulties and detours in life.
+But when you live with bipolar disorder there are always difficulties and detours in life.
 It is easier to tear out the pages and throw them in the trash than to push through and keep writing my story with all its highs and lows.

 A few years ago, my husband bought me a beautiful leather-bound refillable journal monogrammed with my nickname.
 Once you fill the notebook, you remove it and insert a new one.